 🗨️"Ask better questions."

-That’s great in theory, but what does that actually sound like when someone makes a weird joke?
-Or when you want to show interest without sounding fake?
 Most people aren't lacking motivation; they're lacking concrete, adaptable models – real-life examples and frameworks that show you how to respond in various situations, whether it's navigating awkward silences or responding to teasing, all while still feeling like you.

 When it comes to real conversations, people are asking things like: